MET4L-DS/miniPharma/srs.md

 ### 2.1 Product Perspective

-The Pharmacy Management System will be an independent web application specifically designed for Indian pharmaceutical retailers.
-The system will operate within the regulatory framework of Indian pharmaceutical laws and GST requirements.
+The System will be an independent web application specifically designed for Indian medical retailers.
+The system will operate within the regulatory framework of Indian Pharmaceutical Laws and GST requirements.

 ### 2.2 User Classes and Characteristics

 #### 2.2.1 Pharmacists/Store Staff

-These users will handle day-to-day operations including billing, inventory checks, and customer interactions.
-They require a simple, intuitive interface with quick access to medicine information and billing functions.
+Users will handle day-to-day operations including billing, inventory checks, and customer interactions.
+They require a simple interface with quick access to medicine information and billing functions.

 #### 2.2.2 Store Managers/Owners

-These users need comprehensive reports, sales predictions, stock management capabilities, and access to all system functions.
+Users need reports, sales predictions, stock management capabilities, and access to various other functions.
 They will use the system for strategic decision-making and business optimization.

 #### 2.2.3 System Administrators